carlossing/safify.js/README.md

 =========

 jQuery Safify is a simple jQuery plugin to convert potentially risky HTML to 'safer' HTML based on OWASP and leaves in some minimal, safe HTML.
-Put another way, it does things like convert `<script>` to `&lt;script&gt;` for on-screen display.
+Put another way, it does things like convert `<script>` to `&lt;script&gt;` for on-screen display while leaving safe tags like `<b>` in place.

 Introduction